CuriousLearner/fuel-dine-web/README.md

 - The ability to reset vote counter for all restaurants and for all users.
     - Currently this is time consuming and removed from the app.
     An [issue is created on django-vote](https://github.com/shanbay/django-vote/issues/53)
-    to know a best alternative for this extra feature.
+    to know the best alternative for this extra feature.
+- Several improvements are needed in the UI.
+    - On restaurant detail page, rather than JS alerts, a better way is needed to depict success and errors.
+    - Visual representation needed for the icons (in case user already visited/voted/thumbs down a restaurant).
+    - DOM manipulation method needs to be improved.

 ## Getting up and running